Arisodee/Pitch-It/README.md

 ## Description

-A Flask application that allows users to post one-minute pitches, comment on other pitches and to upvote and downvote pitches.
+This Flask application allows users to post one-minute pitches, comment on other pitches and to upvote and downvote pitches.

 ## User Stories